This post may contain affiliate links. Please read my privacy policy.

 I'm using thick cut ribeye steaks, but any steak will work when smoked the way I'm going to show you.
 But in my opinion, ribeye is the best steak to smoke.
 Hitting the steak with a some smoke low and slow gives it a great flavor, but then kicking the temp up at the end is what keeps it juicy!

-Once you smoke a steak, you will never go back to simply grilling them again.
-The smoke flavor really MAKE these smoked steaks!
+Once you smoke a steak, you will never go back to simply grilling or pan frying them again.
+I've smoked countless steaks with many different smoker, the smoke flavor really MAKE these steaks the best!

 The steak

 Don't have ribeye?
 Not to worry, this technique will work with any steak.
-Some of my favorites are flank steak, strip steak, flat iron steak, and filet mignon.
+Some of my favorites are:

 The smoker